syncfusion-content/blazor-docs/blazor/gantt-chart/criticalpath.md

 ## Critical Path Settings in Gantt Chart Component

-Change the Critical Path Settings in Gantt Chart Component The critical path settings in the Gantt Chart component determine the default slack value and validate it.
+The critical path settings in the Gantt Chart component determine the default slack value and validate it.
 You can use the [GanttCriticalPathSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttCriticalPathSettings.html#properties) properties to initialize the critical path settings.
 Here is an example of how to add slack value to the Gantt Chart component.

 Slack is a measure of how many days a task can be delayed without affecting the project's completion.
 By default, tasks with zero or negative slack values are critical, while tasks with positive slack values are non-critical.
 If a task's end date is the same as the project's end date, the slack value is 0, and the task is considered critical.